syncfusion-content/javascript-docs/js/TreeGrid/Responsive.md

 ## Layout

-There are three modes of responsive layout is available in TreeGrid based on client width.
-They are.
+Below are the modes of responsive layout available in TreeGrid based on client width,

 * Mobile(<321px)
 * Tablet(321px to 768px)